PoC-dev/spamassassin-report-cobol/README.md

-This is an attempt to give an emulated mainframe some meaningful work by accumulating statistical data from syslog output of a mail server's Spamassassin log entries, and run a statistics program over the data to gather some insight.
+This is an attempt to give an emulated mainframe some meaningful work by accumulating statistical data from syslog output of a Linux based mail server's Spamassassin log entries, and run a statistics program over the data to gather some insight.

 **Note:** This project contains hard coded username *HERC04* and the accompanying password *PASS4U* in many places.
 This is intentionally and explained later.